 Treating Information as an Asset (Smarter with Gartner Blog)

 Why and How to Value Your Information as an Asset (Smarter with Gartner Blog)

 Introducing Infonomics (Gartner)

-Category: big-data data-broker digital-marketing infonomics social-media
+Category: data-and-analytics-strategies data-broker digital-marketing infonomics social-media

 Tags: content data data-broker infonomics information information-products information-value linkedin microsoft monetization msft syndicated-data

 Comments or opinions expressed on this blog are those of the individual contributors only, and do not necessarily represent the views of Gartner, Inc. or its management.
 Readers may copy and redistribute blog postings on other blogs, or otherwise for private, non-commercial or journalistic purposes, with attribution to Gartner.
 This content may not be used for any other purposes in any other formats or media.
 The content on this blog is provided on an "as-is" basis.
 Gartner shall not be liable for any damages whatsoever arising out of the content or use of this blog.